canarieids/Zeek-Ubuntu-22.04/README.md

 When you enable Link-Layer (MAC) address logging, Zeek will add two fields to the conn.log: 'orig_l2_addr' and 'resp_l2_addr'.
 This is especially useful when using asset tracking.

-1. Edit the local.zeek configuraiton file in the site folder (Manager)
+1. (Zeek) Edit the local.zeek configuraiton file in the site folder (Manager)
 ```
 vi /opt/zeek/share/zeek/site/local.zeek
 ```